-We're taking forward a consultation and engagement on financial redress, working in partnership with the InterAction Action Plan Review Group.
+We held a consultation and engagement on a potential financial compensation/redress scheme for victims/survivors of histocial abuse in care in Scotland, and we're working in partnership with the InterAction Action Plan Review Group.
 We're doing this on behalf of Scottish Government, who are committed to the process.

 We recognise that there's been a huge amount of work done already with and for survivors in Scotland.
 You can find out who the InterAction Planning Group are and the history of the work.

-The consultation will be for all in-care survivors, including those whose status in care was pre-1964.
+The consultation was for all in-care survivors, including those whose status in care was pre-1964.

 The consultation is now closed.